-The Housing Needs team will maintain the database until the applicant is housed or resolves their housing situation.
+The Housing Needs team will maintain the database until the applicant is housed or resolves their housing situation or they no longer qualify.
 This includes updating changes of circumstance, and carrying out regular reviews of the list.

-3.12 Re-registering and Change of Circumstances
+3.12.
+Re-registering and Change of Circumstances

-Applicants must re-register periodically when they are sent a review form.
-If the form is not returned by the date stated on the review form the application will be cancelled.
+Applicants must re-register periodically when they are asked to complete a review form.
+If the form is not returned/completed by the date stated on the review form the application will be cancelled.

-Applicants have a responsibility to ensure they inform the council of any changes in their circumstances, such as someone joining or leaving the household, by notifying the Housing Needs Team in writing.
-If an applicant moves house they need to complete a new application form so that their housing need can be re-assessed.
-Where applicant's circumstances change they should inform the Council promptly within 28 days (or as soon as practicably possible if they have exceptional circumstances where it is not possible to inform the Council sooner) so their housing need can be re-assessed based on their new circumstances.
-If an applicant is unsure whether a change in their circumstances needs to be reported, they should contact the Housing Needs team, or make an appointment to visit the Council.
+Applicants have a responsibility to ensure they inform the council of any changes in their circumstances, such as, moving or someone joining or leaving the household, by notifying the Housing Needs Team in writing.
+If an applicant moves house, they need to complete a new application form so that their housing need can be re-assessed or their application will be cancelled.

+Where applicant's circumstances change, they should inform the Council promptly within 28 days (or as soon as practicably possible if they have exceptional circumstances where it is not possible to inform the Council sooner) so their housing need can be re-assessed based on their new circumstances.

+If an applicant is unsure whether a change in their circumstances needs to be reported, they should contact the Housing Needs team.